Last Updated on

-The Hedonic Treadmill (also known as hedonic adaptation) is a theory that proposes that people stay at about the same level of happiness, regardless of what happens to them.
+The hedonic treadmill (also known as hedonic adaptation) is a theory positing that people repeatedly return to their baseline level of happiness, regardless of what happens to them.

 “Since these conveniences by becoming habitual had almost entirely ceased to be enjoyable, and at the same time degenerated into true needs, it became much more cruel to be deprived of them than to possess them was sweet, and men were unhappy to lose them without being happy to possess them.”

 How do we pursue happiness without grinding our bones into unsatisfied dust?
 There are many ways.

 Two psychologists, Brickman and Campbell, first wrote about this concept in 1971 with their essay, “Hedonic Relativism and Planning the Good Society.”
 In the 1970s, the concept was known as hedonic adaptation.
 It was 20 years when Michael Eysenck compared hedonic adaptation to a treadmill, a more modern and understandable example.